Remarks on mean curvature flow solitons in warped products: Introduction

 In the last part of the paper, we investigate the case where the soliton $\psi = \psi_u$ is the graph of a function $u : \PP \to \RR$ and we complement recent results in \cite{BMPR}.
 In particular, we prove the following rigidity theorem for Schwarzschild type spaces in Example \ref{ex_schwarz}.

-\begin{mainthm} There exists no entire graph in the Schwarzschild and ADS-Schwarzschild space (with spherical, flat or hyperbolic topology) over a complete $\PP$ that is a soliton with respect to the field $r \sqrt{V(r)} \partial_r$ with constant $c \ge 0$, where $V(r)$ is the corresponding potential function defined in either \eqref{def_Vr_schwarz} or \eqref{def_Vr_ADS}. \end{mainthm}
+\begin{introtheorem} There exists no entire graph in the Schwarzschild and ADS-Schwarz\-schild space (with spherical, flat or hyperbolic topology) over a complete $\PP$ that is a soliton with respect to the conformal field $r \sqrt{V(r)} \partial_r$ with constant $c \ge 0$, where $V(r)$ is the corresponding potential function defined in either \eqref{def_Vr_schwarz} or \eqref{def_Vr_ADS}. \end{introtheorem}

 We remark that solitons with $c < 0$ in such spaces, in general, do exist, see Example \ref{ex_schwarz_constant} below.
 Regarding the hyperbolic space, we prove